linpengcheng/PurefunctionPipelineDataflow/README.md

 Everything should be as simple as possible, but not simpler.
 Most of the fundamental ideas of science are essentially simple, and may, as a rule, be expressed in a language comprehensible to everyone.
+If you can't explain it simply, you don't understand it well enough.
 Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius -- and a lot of courage -- to move in the opposite direction.
       ---- Albert Einstein
+           The greatest folk scientist in history
+           A professional clerk in the patent office An amateur physicist
 ```

 The idea of simplicity and unity is an important guiding ideology of scientific research.